thomasvm/unfold/readme.md

 5. start writing custom extensions by adding psake tasks to the `deploy.ps1` file

 ## Deployment structure
+Now some more detail.
+All unfold needs are two files

         deployment
         -> deploy.ps1
         -> unfold.ps1